KeganHollern/Aika/README.md

 - Guild and DM specific function control
 - Youtube 'downloads' go to S3 storage
 - Captured voice clips are saved on disk
+- TTS is streamed if ElevenLabs is used

 ## Run